McMahonLab/MAGstravaganza/README.md

-# Freshwater carbon and nutrient cycles revealed through reconstructed community genomes
+# Freshwater carbon and nutrient cycles revealed through reconstructed population genomes

 We propose that the name for a group of MAGs (metagenome-assembled genomes) is a MAGstravaganza, like a gaggle of geese or a congress of owls.
 Using time-series metagenomes and time-series resolved MAGs from three different freshwater environments, we analyze predicted functions and how these function co-occur in genomes.
 This reveals how carbon and nutrient cycles are connected by microbes in freshwater.